learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/CSS_animation.md

 There are two types of keywords called "keyframes" (don't get this mistaken with '@keywords' as a rule, which means the animation itself) we can use to determine how the transition will behave and when CSS style changes will occur over time:
 1. **Percentage keyframes**:
-Setting a percentage keyframe is like setting markers for when a change will occur based on the percentage of the animation that's been completed (ex.
-CSS styles within a 25% keyframe triggers when the animation is 25% finished).
-Here's an example:
+Defining percentage keyframes in CSS animation '@keyframes' rules is like placing markers that signify when a change should take place, relative to the percentage of the animation that has been completed.
+For instance, CSS styles within a 25% keyframe will activate when the animation reaches the 25% progress mark:
 ``` CSS
 @keyframes slidein {
   75% {